makerdao/governance-manual/governance/gsm-exceptions.md

 The breaker functionality allows a successful governance proposal to freeze withdrawals from the L1 Starknet bridge contract without waiting for the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md) to expire.

 This functionality is exceptional because StarkNet is expected to finalize its state on L1 at most every several hours.
-This gives Maker Governance a chance to prevent uncollateralized DAI minted on L2 moving into general circulation on L1, potentially limiting losses to the StarkNet L2.
+This gives Maker Governance a chance to prevent uncollateralized DAI minted on L2 from moving into general circulation on L1, potentially limiting losses to the StarkNet L2.

 The risk opened up by this exceptional functionality is that DAI withdrawals from Starknet to mainnet are unexpectedly blocked with circumstance or timing that benefits an attacker, and inconveniences others.